microtrain/bootcamp/13-Express/02-Express.md

 ## Create an ExpressJS based Project

 Go to GitHub and create a new project *mean.example.com*.
-You can change this to your own domain name if you have one *mean.YOUR-DOMAIN*.
+You can change this to your own domain name if you have one *mean.YOUR-DOMAIN.TLD*.
+If you use your own domain, moving forward, remember to replace example.com with that of your domain.

 Install the Express Generator